drcarver/NetGore/src/UI/GoDungeon.CodeGenerator/docs/character/classes/rogue.md

 **Weapons:** Simple weapons, hand crossbows, longswords, rapiers, shortswords
 **Tools:** Thieves' tools
 **Saving Throws:** Dexterity, Intelligence
-**Skills:** Choose four from Acrobatics, Athletics, Deception, Insight, Intimidation, Investigation, Perception, Performance, Persuasion, Sleight of Hand, and Stealth
+**Skills:** Choose four from Acrobatics, Athletics, Deception, Insight, Intimidation, Investigation, Perception, Performance, Persuasion, Sleight of Hand, and Steal

 ### Equipment
 You start with the following equipment, in addition to the equipment granted by your background: